Can Japan Overcome Economic Hurdles?

 From Tokyo, NPR's John Ydstie has this story on how Japan's economy will try to recover from the setback.

-Professor NAOYUKI YOSHINO (Economics, Keio University): Japan looks like a very wealthy country, yes.
+NAOYUKI YOSHINO: Japan looks like a very wealthy country, yes.
 But, however, we are indebted very much.
 Japan government debt is almost twice as much as GDP.

 YDSTIE: That means the debt equals two years' worth of the total output of the Japanese economy.
 That's led some analysts to wonder whether Japan can reasonably finance what it needs to pay for the recovery.
 The only way to do it, says Yoshino, is to raise taxes.
 After all, he says, taxes are quite low in Japan.